DmitriiR/DmitriiR.github.io/README.md

 ***
 ## DinoTank

 Dinosaurs driving tanks, naturally!
-Dmitrii implemented all the fundamental features and framework for this Android mobile game and took a lead role in its development and release.
+I implemented the fundamental features and framework for this Android mobile game and took a lead role in its development and future release.
 DinoTank features dynamic combat, single player campaign, multiplayer combat, advanced physics, monetization/upgrade system and currency.
-Apart the core of game, Dmitrii also implemented advanced features such as realistic tank physics, projectile ballistics computations, damage modeling, advanced AI, object pooling, latency compensation, state storage system, mesh welding, all UI + scenes and transisions, post processing and shaders, and other systems.
+Apart the core of game, I also implemented advanced features such as realistic tank physics, projectile ballistics computations, damage modeling, advanced AI, object pooling, latency compensation, state storage system, mesh welding, all UI + scenes and transisions, post processing and shaders, and other systems.
+The target demographic (8-4) love it.

 ![useful image]({{ site.url }}/assets/mm.png)
 ![useful image]({{ site.url }}/assets/Chooser.PNG)